getargo/php/README.md

 censorship.
 Further, because Argo is a flat-file static-site system, remote hosting requirements are minimal.
 Only a web server is needed.

+This is the core PHP code powering the desktop application.

 ## Warnings

 This package is **IS NOT** a server application. **DO NOT** install